 If you wear an airbag, be sure to secure the crotch strap.
 The airbag won't function correctly without it!

-When in avalanche terrain, keep your hands out of the ski pole straps.
+When in avalanche terrain, keep your hands out of your ski pole straps.
 In the event of an avalanche, the straps will hinder your ability to self arrest and may prevent you from reaching your airbag's trigger.

 You should leave your earbuds at home.
 You might like to groove to music in the backcountry, but doing so may prevent you from hearing "Avalanche!" and they'll undeniably discourage ongoing safety discussions with your partners.
+It is also likely that your player with interfere with your searching transceiver.

 Obviously, the best avalanche rescue is the rescue you never need to perform.
 Stay safe in avalanche terrain by using safe travel techniques such as using good route selection, only exposing one person at a time, paying attention to clues of snow instability, and communicating frequently and openly with your partners.